annesartori1/blood-pressure-mortality/README.md

-My report aims to understand the association between systolic blood pressure and mortality using a subset of data from the Framingham Heart Study, and taking into account possible differences by sex.
+My report aims to understand the association between systolic blood pressure and mortality, using a subset of data from the Framingham Heart Study and taking into account possible differences by sex.